agadomian/Air-Quality-and-Health-Impact/README.md

-*Air quality data analysis using SQL & Power BI.*
+*Air quality data analysis using SQL.*

 # Air Quality and Health Impact Dataset Analysis
   This dataset contains comprehensive information on the air quality and its impact on public health for 5,811 records.